Eye of the Widow

-Eye of the Widow (SAS : L'Œil de la veuve) is a 1991 French-American action film directed by Andrew V. McLaglen, the last of his career.
-It was released in France on October 17, 1991, and in the Philippines on October 14, 1992.
+Eye of the Widow (SAS : L'Œil de la veuve) is a 1991 spy action film directed by Andrew V. McLaglen, starring Richard Young as Gérard de Villiers' fictional secret agent Prince Malko Linge.
+The cast also features F. Murray Abraham, Annabel Schofield, Mel Ferrer, Ben Cross, and Patrick Macnee.
+The screenplay is adapted from Villiers' novels Vengeance romaine (1981) and La Veuve de l'Ayatollah (1985).

+The film was an international co-production between French, Dutch, West German, and American companies.
+It was released in France on October 17, 1991, and was the last film of McLaglen's career.

 Plot

 The movie starts with the dangerous and cold-blooded arms dealer Kharoun, who is getting rid of his competitors and adversaries with his army of highly trained killers.
 The next one on his list is Prince Malko, which location he already has tracked down and planned to attack.
 But Malko survives the bombing of his castle and flees to the CIA headquarters in New York where he learns that Kharoun owns the serum for a biological mass destruction weapon.
 After a second murder attempt on Malko, he decides to face Kharoun and goes in for a counterattack.

-Production

-It was written by Joshua Sauli as an adaptation of two Gérard de Villiers' novels of his SAS series about the Austrian secret agent Malko Linge.
-It stars Richard Young as Malko Linge along with Mel Ferrer, Ben Cross, Paul L. Smith, F. Murray Abraham and Susannah Hoffman.

-This was the final film for McLaglen, director of many well-known Westerns starring the likes of John Wayne, James Stewart and Dean Martin.